A STEP-BY-STEP GUIDE ON HOW TO CLEAN A PLAYROOM

 Grab the following items to get started:

-Step 2: Define categories and remove toys.
+Step 2: Define Categories and Remove Toys

+I know this sounds a little overwhelming, but to really clean your playroom and keep it that way, you’ll need to remove all the toys.
+This process will do double-duty, though, because it’ll give you space to clean and give you an opportunity to organize!
 Before you remove all the toys, use sticky notes to make a spot for each category of toy.
 That’s where you’ll place each toy when you get it out of that messy playroom.

-Step 3: Declutter.
+Step 3: Declutter

 Not everything needs to go into one of the defined categories.
 In fact, some items don’t need to go back in the toy room at all!
 Add a toss and donate pile to your areas, so you can easily declutter while you clean.
 (Here are some great places to donate toys.)

-Step 4: Clean storage spaces.
+Step 4: Clean Storage Spaces

 Now that everything is out of the space, start by using multi-surface cleaner inside all the shelves, chests, and drawers.
-If you have the time/energy, you can also disinfect them to keep nasty germs away.
+If you have the time/energy, you can also disinfect them to keep the nasty germs away.

-Step 5: Dust all surfaces.
+Step 5: Dust All Surfaces

 Dust all the surfaces in the room including tables, shelves, and other furniture.
 I prefer to use duster and dusting sponges to clean the surfaces and remove any dirt or sticky spots, but a damp cloth with some dish soap would work too.

-Step 6: Tackle the tough spots.
+Step 6: Tackle the Tough Spots

 If you’re cleaning a playroom, you’ll probably uncover some surprises especially on the walls.
 Here’s how to get colored pencils off walls and here’s how to remove permanent marker from the walls.
 (Yes, it’s possible!)
+For random upholstery stains, carpet stains, and more, check out these Instagram highlights for solutions.
+I’ve seen it all!

-Step 7: Clean toys.
+Step 7: Clean Toys

+For plastic toys, you can wipe them down with a damp cloth or your multi-surface clear.
+If they don’t need to be cleaned, just use a disinfectant wipe to get rid of any germs lingering on the toy.
 Soft toys, however, will need to be spot-cleaned or go into a washing machine if they are machine washable.
 Consider laundering any fabric items such as cushion covers or playroom curtains as well!
 (We all know how gross those can get.)

-Step 8: Clean the floors.
+Step 8: Clean the Floors

+Since all the dust, dirt, and crumbs have been wiped onto the floor from cleaning surfaces, it’s time to clean the floors.
+For hardwood, sweep and mop.
+For carpet, vacuum and use a steamer or shampooer if you have one available (usually you can rent them.)
 Otherwise, you can use a carpet brush and cleaner kit.
 Even a sprinkle of baking soda over the floor and left to set before vacuuming does wonders for odors and allergens!

-Step 9: Set up zones.
+Step 9: Set Up Zones

 Consider creating different play zones for your little ones based on activities.
 For example, you could have a reading corner, art station, sensory station, or building area.
 This further helps your kids recognize play opportunities and keep things tidy!

-Step 10: Organize toys.
+Step 10: Organize Toys

 Now the fun begins!
 Group similar toys together if you haven’t already, and store them in baskets, bins, or drawers with clear labels.
 This makes it much easier for your kiddos to find the toys and put them away again.
 For more tips on the organization side of things, check out my guide for how to organize a playroom!

-Step 11: Establish a routine.
+Step 11: Establish a Routine

 Setting up routines for your little ones early on can set them up for success (and give you fewer headaches.)
 Encourage your kids to participate in cleanup after they have enjoyed their playtime.
 You can make this a daily or weekly cleanup routine that helps to maintain a clean and organized playroom.